What Happens After a Yield Curve Inversion?

 As ever, we remain vigilant in keeping you as safe as possible over the long-term; though short-term volatility is undoubtedly going to be with us for some time to come.
 So, buckle up, turn off the market news, and focus on what’s important.

 You can learn more about the yield curve in our article What is Yield Curve Inversion?
 Also, don’t forget to check out our latest Monthly Economic Update with Dean Barber, Market Volatility and the Yield Spread.
 In a little more detail, Dean discusses what happens after a yield curve inversion and how he feels about the current market volatility.
-We provide a second opinion and will stress-test your portfolio for the future, fill out the form below, or give us a call anytime at 913-393-1000.
+We provide a second opinion and will stress-test your portfolio for the future, schedule a complimentary consultation below, or give us a call anytime at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.